cjhdev/slow_blink/readme.md

 This list is not exhaustive:

 - More tests
-- Support SlowBlink::Message::DATE
+- Support `SlowBlink::Message::DATE`
-- Improve interface for SlowBlink::Message::SEQUENCE
+- Improve `SlowBlink::Message::SEQUENCE` interface
 - More debug features (error messages involving anonymous classes are confusing)
 - Incremental annotation is parsed but not applied